 Designer: Gaetano Pesce for B&B Italia

 This sofa by Gaetano Pesce, an Italian designer, is rich with sensory and figurative overtones.
 Its lush and beautiful shape appears to return to mother's warm embrace.
-"Up 5" is the name of it.
+It is known as "Up 5".

 Pesce's devotion for his Latin nation roused the visual nerves in a volatile and strong era.
-The allegedly plump and attractive body is chained, and the childlike ball hangs like a shackle.
+Chains shackle the allegedly plump and attractive body, and the childlike ball hangs like a shackle.

 "I believe that women are always very unwilling prisoners of themselves," Pesce says.
 So I decided to make the armchair in the shape of a woman, complete with chains and balls, as if she were a life prisoner."

 This sofa is both provocative and eye-catching.
-Its circular and complete shape promotes sensory stimulation of the imagination, making this sofa a design classic that cannot be overlooked in the history of design and the ultimate focal point of the space.
+This sofa's circular and complete shape stimulates the senses, making it a timeless design classic and the ultimate focal point of the space.

 NO.10